eliabntt/GRADE-RR/SAMPLES.md

 The main things dependent on ROS in our work are:
 1. The placement procedure (look for `position_object`, you can override/edit it how you like).
 We use MoveIt FCL library to check for collision.
 A similar procedure can be used with Trimesh package.
 Or you can implement your own.
 2. The ROS components attached to the robot/camera.
 Depending on which level of independence you want you might disable everything or keep the joint and tf publishers.
 Note that every viewport is a burden on the system.
 Also, every time you publish camera data through ROS there is some overhead since GPU data need to be first transferred to CPU and then published.
 Writing data is asynchronous so no slowdown there.

-### Main concepts

-The programs all follow the same structure.
-- load the basic kit and start the initial simulation
-- load a basic environment with some settings pre-applied (some config changes cannot be made with the code itself)
-- load libraries and settings
-- load your main environment
-- edit the environment
-- load the robots
-- attach sensors to the robot
-- correct the camera fov (bug in Isaac that changes it)
-- [optional] load and place humans
-- [optional] load and place and animate objects
-- setup information recorder
-- loop the simulation and publish/write the information when necessary

-Every aspect can be personalized or adapted.
-The basic environment could be your final one, the humans/animations can be present or placed in a different way, robot can have your set of sensors or your own publishing rate.

-All this can be specified in the code or in the yaml configuration file.

-A detailed analysis of the code can be found [here](https://github.com/eliabntt/GRADE-RR/blob/main/OUR_CODE.md) while the parameters are explained [here](https://github.com/eliabntt/GRADE-RR/blob/main/PARAMS.md)

-**Beore launching any simulation you need to start `roscore` preferably with sim time set to true (`rosparam set use_sim_time true`)**

-In general, each robot is loaded pre-fixed with the `my_robot_` name, and this applies to each topic that is published from that robot.
-The exception lies in the `tf` topic, for which we will have a publisher for each robot.
-Data will be published in ROS and saved as npy files.
-The npy files, although of a different image ratio, have the same vertical and horizontal aperture.
-You can disable this behaviour by removing the npy cameras commenting `add_npy_cameras` and lowering the number of camera offset of `_my_recorder`.

 ___